gerrit-coder/test/gerrit/README.md

      ```

 **Problem**: Container fails to start with "gerrit.config not found" error
-- **Solution**: The local `./gerrit.config` file doesn't exist.
+- **Solution**: The local `./etc/gerrit.config` file doesn't exist.
 Fix by:
+  1. Create the `etc` directory if it doesn't exist: `mkdir -p etc`
-  1. Create or copy a `gerrit.config` file to the current directory
+  2. Create or copy a `gerrit.config` file to the `etc` directory
-  2. See the "Getting a Default Configuration" section above for instructions on obtaining a default config
+  3. See the "Getting a Default Configuration" section above for instructions on obtaining a default config

 **Problem**: Container fails to start with mount error "not a directory"
 - **Solution**: This should not happen with the init container setup.
 If it does: